IntelliMedia/guide-server/README.md

 Guide
 =====

-This server is intended to provide ntelligent tutoring system (ITS) functionality to the [Geniventure](https://concord.org/blog/tag/geniventure/) game-based learning environment.
+This server is intended to provide intelligent tutoring system (ITS) functionality to the [Geniventure](https://concord.org/blog/tag/geniventure/) game-based learning environment.

 This project was originally created using the [hackathon-starter](https://github.com/sahat/hackathon-starter) (boilerplate for **Node.js** web applications).